vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 ## Make filters dynamic

 In most cases, we need a dynamic filter rather than a fixed JSON string.
 In the Peakboard Power BI control filter property, you can use dynamic placeholders.
-You can download the [attached PBMX](/assets/2024-09-07/PowerBISalesReport.pbmx) to learn more about the examples.
+You can download the [attached PBMX](/assets/2024-09-07/PowerBISalesReport.pbmx) to learn more about the following examples.

-In the first example we make the country dynamic:
+In the first example, we make the country dynamic:

 {% highlight json %}
 [